 Asset-Backed Securities (ABS): An Overview of Credit Ratings

 The credit ratings of most asset-backed securities, a form of structured finance, are in the top investment-grade categories.
-In many cases, the credit rating of the ABS is higher than that of the sponsors of the ABS.
+The credit rating of the ABS may even be higher than that of the ABS sponsors.
 This is achieved through the use of special investment vehicles and credit enhancements, as well as through the use of supporting tranches.

 Getting a top rating for an asset-backed security is important because the main buyers of asset-backed securities are institutional investors, such as pension funds and mutual funds and other fiduciaries of funds, who generally require, or are required by law, to invest in only investment-grade securities.
 Failure to get a top rating would severely limit the market for the security, so the issuers of asset-backed securities have developed methods for enhancing the credit of their security.
 This is done by consulting with the credit rating agency that will rate the security.